 - Fundamentals of movement and somatics for dance

 - Rhythmic fundamentals and literature for dance

 - Dance history

 - Dance pedagogy

-A vital component of the dance education sequence is exposure to courses from the theatre program.
+A vital component of the dance teacher education sequence is exposure to courses from the theatre program.
 Classes in Lighting for the Stage, Theatre Practicum, and Introduction to Costuming complement the dance education curriculum at Illinois State.

-As a crowning achievement in the senior year, dance education students complete a senior seminar in dance education.
+As a crowning achievement in the senior year, dance teacher education students complete a senior seminar in dance education.
 This course helps you consider your long-term goals as a teacher of dance while you also are meeting the obligations of a student teaching residency.
 In the senior seminar you will:

 - discuss pedagogical issues encountered during your student teaching residency